rogeriochaves/blog/source/_posts/2022-01-04-pragmatic-pragmatic-programmer.md

 Now, the (when possible) part is very important, and very pragmatic too, because to be honest, in software development that's rarelly possible.
 The more I learned about statistics and biases in those recent years, the more I realized that having a proper experiment to discover causality is an extremely hard thing, and in software development, basically impossible.

 We cannot build thousands of the same systems, with thousands of developers and add just a small variation (say, broken-window policy) to do a proper [RCT](https://en.m.wikipedia.org/wiki/Randomized_controlled_trial) and see it's effect.
-We don't even know if static types are better than dynamic ones, [we have many studies](https://danluu.com/empirical-pl/), but all biased or possibly confounded in a way or another.
+We don't even know if static types are better than dynamic ones, [we have many studies](https://danluu.com/empirical-pl/), but all confounded or biased in a way or another.

-So many times we have no choice, being pragmatic means you have to use what is practically available: subjective experiences, biased experiments, or even your favorite dogma when there is nothing left.
+Most of the times we have no choice, being pragmatic means you have to use what is practically available: subjective experiences, biased experiments, or even your favorite dogma when there is nothing left.
 Practically, you need to take a decision (or even decide to not take one), but keeping your skepticism if you want to be pragmatic, fix your foot on the ground.

 In that vein, I will tell you a subjective experience I had that touches the broken-window theory, and I wrote about it on the blogpost [Designed v Evolutionary Code](https://rchaves.app/designed-v-evolutionary-code/).
 It's not that I'm against broken-window theory or that I'm in favor of it, it's just that **it depends**.
 I take the book's own advice of **What’s the context?** to give you an example of just two cases where it probably works and where it probably doesn't, following [Kent Back's 3X Theory](https://www.youtube.com/watch?v=FlJN6_4yI2A):

-1. If you are in exploration mode, most of the code you produce has no value and you will throw away, you need to iterate faster, here broken windows are totally fine, you only focus on the biggest problem, law of diminishing returns kicks in and fixing windows doesn't pay-off at all
+1. If you are in exploration mode, most of the code you produce has no value and you will throw away, you need to iterate faster, here broken windows are totally fine, you focus on the current biggest problem only, law of diminishing returns kicks in and fixing windows doesn't pay-off at all, intead you move quickly to the next biggest problem
-2. If you are in extraction mode, on a huge system, even a single flaw can be cathastrophic and cost millions of dollars or lifes (you are under [power law](https://en.m.wikipedia.org/wiki/Power_law)), here you don't want to keep a single window broken, and hope for the best
+2. If you are in extraction mode, on a huge system, even a single flaw can be cathastrophic and cost millions of dollars or lifes (you are under [power law](https://en.m.wikipedia.org/wiki/Power_law)), here you don't want to keep a single window broken, you want to try your best to be sure all tiny pieces are working as they should and hope for the best

-A True Pragmatic Programmer is skeptical of stories and dogmas, but the book is not skeptical at all, it tries to convice you using short stories and anecdotes, comming from the authors' experience, without any depthness, cues for the possibility of being wrong, and sometimes not even a short explanation, for example:
+A True Pragmatic Programmer is skeptical of stories and dogmas, but the book is not skeptical at all, it tries to convice you using anecdotes, comming from the authors' experience, without any depthness, cues for the possibility of being wrong, and sometimes not even a short explanation, for example:

 > **Duplication with Data Sources**
 >